K-D-Gallagher/eye-patterning/README.md

 &nbsp;

-Example of pixel classification from Ilastik:
+Example of pixel classification output from Ilastik:
 ![ilastik_seg_example](github_media/ilastik_seg.gif)

 &nbsp;

 ### Option 2: U-Net (or any other method of pixel classification that saves the result as a binary image)

-The second option for pixel classification is using U-NET or any other pixel classification workflow that creates binary images where 0s are pixels classified as background or cell interiors and 1s are pixels classified as being a cell edge.
+The second option for pixel classification is using a convolutional neural network (CNN) or any other pixel classification workflow that creates binary images where 0s are pixels classified as background or cell interiors and 1s are pixels classified as being a cell edge.

 ![u-net](github_media/U-Net.gif)